washucode/alx-low_level_programming/0x00-hello_world/README.md

 [1.Compiler](https://github.com/washucode/alx-low_level_programming/blob/master/0x00-hello_world/1-compiler) : Write a script that compiles a C file but does not link.

-[2.Assember](https://github.com/washucode/alx-low_level_programming/blob/master/0x00-hello_world/2-assembler): Write a script that generates the assembly code of a C code and save it in an output file.
+[2.Assembler](https://github.com/washucode/alx-low_level_programming/blob/master/0x00-hello_world/2-assembler): Write a script that generates the assembly code of a C code and save it in an output file.

+[3.Name](https://github.com/washucode/alx-low_level_programming/blob/master/0x00-hello_world/3-name) : Write a script that compiles a C file and creates an executable named cisfun.